-Waymo Open Sim Agent Challenge (WOSAC) Benchmark¶
+Waymo Open Sim Agent Challenge (WOSAC) benchmark

 We provide a re-implementation of the Waymo Open Sim Agent Challenge (WOSAC), which measures distributional realism of simulated trajectories compared to logged human trajectories.
 Our version preserves the original logic and metric weighting but uses PyTorch on GPU for the metrics computation, unlike the original TensorFlow CPU implementation.
-The code is also simplified for clarity, making it easier to understand, adapt, and extend.
+The exact speedup depends on the setup and hardware, but in practice this leads to a substantial speedup (around 30–100×).
+Evaluating 100 scenarios (32 rollouts + metrics computation) currently completes in under a minute.

 Note: In PufferDrive, agents are conditioned on a “goal” represented as a single (x, y) position, reflecting that drivers typically have a high-level destination in mind.
 Evaluating whether an agent matches human distributional properties can be decomposed into: (1) inferring a person’s intended direction from context (1 second in WOSAC) and (2) navigating toward that goal in a human-like manner.
 We focus on the second component, though the evaluation could be adapted to include behavior prediction as in the original WOSAC.

-Running a single evaluation from a checkpoint¶
+Running a single evaluation from a checkpoint

 The [eval] section in drive.ini contains all relevant configurations.
 To run the WOSAC eval once: